top of page

 Another powerfully salient aspect of identity is national identity.
 Conservatives and authoritarian populists already often have an edge in this department, typically wrapping themselves in the flag.
 But championing group identities without a strong invocation of common national identity can also seem to set progressives against this aspect of people’s felt identities.
 It can also, sometimes legitimately, position progressives as a divisive force, rather than a unifying one.
 Ironically, it opens the door for authoritarians to claim to be the more inclusive political movement, which they often do.
 Even more important, they’re often seen that way by the median voter.

 Lastly, class identity is perhaps declining overall in many countries since the previous century.
 But communists often saw capitalists as using racial and other divides to split the workers against each other, to maintain the status quo.
 I believe a strong version of this is playing out as both progressives and authoritarians often adopt economically populist platforms, but it appears that authoritarians are sometimes better at convincing marginalized members of majority identity groups that they actually have their back.
 Continuing with the American example, Bernie Sanders stands as an example of a politician who largely eschewed traditional democratic identity politics to embrace the more populist playbook of the people vs elites.
-The left's strong focus on anti-racism actually risks conveying how out of touch it is with actual minority community concerns, as only 3% of Black people in the US list racism as a major problem, with large percentages stressing issues like crime and jobs.
+The left's strong focus on anti-racism actually risks conveying how out of touch it is with actual minority community concerns, as large percentages stress issues like crime and jobs over issues like racism.
+In 2021, for example, only 3% of Black Americans listed racism as the most important issue facing their community.

 All of my focus so far has been on what I’d call moderate progressive identity politics - the folks who just emphasize the empowerment of specific identity groups.
 But of course there is a more radical group that often seeks highly unpopular cultural change, and lacking popularity, often seeks that change through socially authoritarian means - policing their accepted speech and norms through coercive social means.